 Overview of PRIA Fee Reduction and Refund Formula

-Under PRIA 3, refunds for a portion of the registration service fee are provided following the withdrawal of a PRIA-covered application and at the request of an applicant.
-Refunds may be provided as a credit for a portion of the EPA’s work having been completed before October 1, 2012 or with another application.
+Under FIFRA section 33(b), refunds for a portion of the registration service fee are provided following the withdrawal of a PRIA-covered application and at the request of an applicant.
+Refunds may also be provided as a credit for a portion of the EPA’s work conducted in support of another application.